iconify/api.php/readme.md

-# SimpleSVG icons website
+# Iconify.design API

-This code runs on icons.simplesvg.com that is used to serve collections and SVG images.
+This code runs on api.iconify.design that is used to serve collections and SVG images.

 Make sure your server matches requirements below: